Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A paradifferential/resonant expansion of the equation

 where we have used a standard commutator bound and the chain rule.
 Here $h$ is a smooth function, and, by a slight abuse of notation, $u_\lambda$ has a slightly larger Fourier support.
 Then

 The $h(u_{<\lambda})$ factor is trivially estimated in $L^\infty$.
 For the remaining four entries we may select two unbalanced pairs, and apply \eqref{uab-bi-unbal-boot} twice to obtain

 \textbf{II.
-The contribution of $N_\lambda^2$.} Here we will use both bilinear $L^2$ estimates and the long time $L^6$ bound \eqref{uk-se-boot}\footnote{Even this is too strong here.}.
+The contribution of $N_\lambda^2$.} Here we will use both bilinear $L^2$ estimates and the long-time $L^6$ bound \eqref{uk-se-boot}\footnote{Even this is too strong here.}.
 We further decompose $N_\lambda^2$ based on the frequency of the last factor,